Skip to content

 Plants and lighting are also expected to go in next year.

 “I’m just so excited about it,” Wong-Doo said, of the venture.
-“Ann and I keep pinching ourselves and we keep looking at it and saying, ‘We built a park!’
+“Cynthia and I keep pinching ourselves and we keep looking at it and saying, ‘We built a park!’
 This has been a real community-led effort and the goal is for everybody to use it.”

 Winchester News is a non-profit organization supported by our community.
 If you appreciate having local Winchester news, please donate to support our work, and subscribe to our free weekly newsletter.